businesspolicy/businesspolicy.github.io/_tutorials/internal-analysis/index.md

 Utilize NotebookLM as your primary workspace for this project.
 It will serve as a centralized platform for research materials, notes, and analytical synthesis.

 This project provides a framework to analyze competitive advantage, integrating customer understanding and industry context.
-Proceed to Section II to begin company-specific analysis and NotebookLM setup.
+Proceed to the next section for tips on how to set up a NotebookLM notebook for company analysis.

 ## NotebookLM Tips